marcospgp/marcospgp.github.io/notes.md

 Create a symlink from the project's root to the `.editorconfig` file in the [Unity Utilities](https://github.com/marcospgp/unity-utilities) repo, which should be installed as a git submodule in the `Assets` folder.

+### Git submodules

+Set up dependencies on other repos by installing them as git submodules under the `Assets` folder.

+An example would be the Unity utilities repo: <https://github.com/marcospgp/unity-utilities>

 ### Mono vs IL2CPP

 Decide between [Mono or IL2CPP](https://www.reddit.com/r/Unity3D/comments/zag4ka/mono_or_il2cpp/).